Define the class

-Example : A Python program to display the Message/Values using Class and Object.
+Example : A Python program to display the Message/Values using a Class and an Object.

 # Define the class